Priya112030/Mean-and-Variance/README.md

 # Exp 1: Mean and variance of a discrete  distribution
-# Name :priya.B
+# Name :Priya.B
-# reference number:24900803
+# Reference number:24900803
 # Date:21.09.2024
 # Aim :